jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Comparison of Net-tools and iproute2

 These look familiar don't they?
 The *ifconfig* command is a single command.
 To view other details such as the ARP table, RARP command, view or change routes you would have to use additional commands.
 As a contrast, the *iproute2* command handles all of that from the *ip* command.
 Older Linux (pre-2015) definately have net-tools installed.
 That is quickly changing as some distributions are only including the ```iproute2``` package.
 One good example why to use the ```iproute2``` tools, is ```net-tools``` was created before IPv6 became a standard.
+There is a [iproute2 cheatsheet](https://github.com/dmbaturin/iproute2-cheatsheet "iproute2 cheatsheet") too.

 #### Replacement Commands Table